2

 From opening until around 3pm, it’s still pleasant, especially mid-week.
 You can browse at your own pace, grab a hot drink without queueing, and wander the old town in peace.
 This window is also when many travellers say they got their best photos, because there’s still daylight but the surrounding streets feel calm.

-Come dusk, the crowds increase rapid as everyone wants those photos with all the beautiful lights.
 For me by around 5.30pm it became unbearable even though it was only a Monday night.
 For reference it went dark around 4pm.

 If you want to enjoy the evening lights, aim to wander just after sunset, then retreat to a cosy restaurant before the crush builds.